NotAwesome2/Plugins/documentation/_extralevelprops.md

 # _extralevelprops.cs
 This plugin adds the command `/mapext` which allows adding extra properties that are displayed in `/map`.
 These properties do not do anything on their own, but they can be read by other plugins to add functionality.

-After you load this plugin, edit `plugins/extralevelprops/_extralevelprops.txt` to define extra properties.
-This must be done in order to set them.
+After you load this plugin and another plugin that uses it, you may edit `plugins/extralevelprops/_extralevelprops.txt` to change the the rank permission needed to set properties.

-## Usage in plugins
+## 1. How to use _extralevelprops class members in your plugin

 At the top of your plugin source code, add:

 `//pluginref _extralevelprops.dll`